 Think about it this way.
 If you were purchasing a product and your primary contact had no idea what you were talking about.
 Would you continue to use that company?
 Most likely not.

-Hence why you must master your industry.
-Overall ensure you know the ins and outs of your company and your clients to help keep these accounts long-term.
-Since key accounts are usually customised clients, it’s essential to know what they are all about.
+Hence, you must master your industry and ensure you know the ins and outs of your company and your clients to help keep these accounts long-term.
+Since key accounts are usually customized clients, knowing what they are all about is essential.
 That way, you can offer products that might better suit their needs.

 3. Strategic Perspective